Charles is a true crime addict and has been watching and reading about crime for more than 15 years.

 1. Paul Taylor was Convicted With the Help of Pantyhose

-40-year-old Kathy Woodhouse was raped and killed in the back of a dry cleaning store.
+40-year-old Kathy Woodhouse was raped and killed in the back of a dry-cleaning store.
 Outside the store, police found a pair of pantyhose which the killer may have used as a disguise.

-The police received an anonymous telephone call that they should investigate a man by name Paul Taylor as a possible suspect.
+The police received an anonymous telephone call that they should investigate a man by the name of Paul Taylor as a possible suspect.
 Taylor had recently been released from a Louisiana prison for aggravated sexual assault, and it was discovered that he lived just two blocks from where the murder took place.

 When police brought him in for questioning, he denied having anything to do with the murder.
 On a hunch, police asked Taylor if they could search his home.
 He agreed and under his mattress, police found a pair of pantyhose with one leg missing lying on top of a stack of pornographic magazines.